A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

-We, in the following, explain from another perspective to motivate our approach.
-Since the neural circuitry and nonlinear processes that are involved in brain to generate the SSVEP responses vary from lower degree harmonics (as well as intermodulations) to upper degree ones \cite{neuralcircuit} (comparing, for instance, $12$ Hz of the first degree with $60$ Hz of the fifth degree), we certainly expect that different brain regions are more responsive to different harmonic degrees which necessitates the use of multiple spatial filters, i.e., channel combinations.
-Moreover, a different combination might be more appropriate to emphasize a certain stimulation frequency and its harmonics while suppressing the others which further necessitates multiple combinations for each class of observations.
+In the following, we explain from another perspective to motivate our approach.
+Since the neural circuitry and nonlinear processes that are involved in brain to generate the SSVEP responses vary from lower degree harmonics (as well as intermodulations) to upper degree ones \cite{neuralcircuit}, we certainly expect that different brain regions are more responsive to different harmonic degrees which necessitates the use of multiple channel combinations.
+Moreover, a different combination might be more appropriate to emphasize a certain stimulation frequency and its harmonics while suppressing the others which further necessitates multiple combinations for each classes.

-Unlike the state-of-the-art existing methods, in our DNN design, we use the same set of multiple channel combinations that is common for all of the training or test instances.
+Unlike the state-of-the-art methods, in our DNN design, we use the same set of multiple channel combinations that is common for all of the instances.
 This set in our study includes as many combinations as the number $N_s$ of sub-bands for each stimulation frequency $f_j$, yielding in total, for instance, $N_{ch}=120=N_s\times M$ combinations when $N_s=3$ and the number of characters is $M=40$.
 We emphasize that if the number $N_{ch}$ of channel combinations is more than the number $C$ of channels, then one needs nonlinear processing (to avoid degeneracy and) to make use of the combinations effectively.
 Overall, this setting keeps the parameter complexity at a manageable level and mitigate the overfitting when compared to using a separate combination for each and every single test instance as in the existing techniques of literature.
 At the same time, our setting is also sufficiently powerful since we can use combinations as many as needed.
-To this end, the second layer (parameterized over the weights $w_2\in\mathbb{R}^{C \times N_{ch}}$) of our DNN implements the channel combinations by receiving the input plane $z_1 \in\mathbb{R}^{C\times N}$ and returning the plane $z_2\in\mathbb{R}^{N\times N_{ch}}$, i.e., $z_2=z_1'w_2$, where $z_1'$ is the transpose of $z_1$.
-In order to achieve nonlinearity, we also apply the ReLU (rectified linear unit) activation but postpone it until the end of the third layer that follows the second layer for down-sampling with linear processing.
-In this second layer, the channel combination weights $w_2$ are optimized.
+To this end, the second layer (parameterized over the weights $w_2\in\mathbb{R}^{C \times N_{ch}}$) of our DNN combines the channels by receiving the input plane $z_1 \in\mathbb{R}^{C\times N}$ and returning the plane $z_2\in\mathbb{R}^{N\times N_{ch}}$, i.e., $z_2=z_1'w_2$, where $z_1'$ is the transpose of $z_1$.
+In order to achieve nonlinearity, we also apply the ReLU (rectified linear unit) activation but postpone it until the end of the third layer.